AnandChowdhary/dependabot-pr-action/README.md

 - If you set any `merge` parameter to `true`, the resulting pull request will be auto-merged, if all checks have passed
 - If you set any `approve` parameter to `true`, the pull request will be automatically approved (with a pull request review), if all checks have passed

 If you don't want to check for status checks, you can set the input `ignore-status-checks` to `true`.
+You can also set the `merge-commit` input if you want a custom merge commit message.

 ## 📄 License